IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Ragnarok's Brew costs more resources except Styigan Stars and makes 3, to help justify it requiring Styigan Stars

 -Hellion's beam has been given a visual overhaul to fix a bug where it was invisible (see fixed)

+-Hellion's arena aura has been changed to something less flashy and likely more GPU friendly

 -Buffed Clay-More: now has a ranged attack, at a cost